bookofproofs/bookofproofs.github.io/_sources/history/19th-century/houel.md

 * One finds the spelling Houel, Hoüel, Hoûel or Houël but deciding which is 'correct' shows immediately the problem.
 * On his birth certificate his name appears as Houël but it appears as Hoüel on his baccalaureate certificate, and all his published papers and books give the Hoüel version.
 * When he signed his name it usually looks like Hoüel but sometimes it appears as Hoûel.
-* We believe, therefore, that the correct spelling of the family name is Houël but the subject of this biography preferred the Hoüel version.
-* We have chosen to use Hoüel which appears to be in line with Jules Hoüel's wishes but use the Houël version when giving details of his family.
-* Jules Hoüel was the son of Jean Baptiste Houël (1795-1854) and Elisabeth Amicie Tranchant (1805-1877).
 * After marrying, Jean Baptiste and Elisabeth lived sometimes at Bombanville, sometimes at Périers at their parents' home, but by 1823, around the time Jules was born, they only lived at Bombanville.
-* In 1832, when Jules was nine years old, his brother Louis Edmond Houël (1823-1904) was born.
-* As a young child, Jules had very poor health, suffered severe headaches and swelling of his glands.
-* He was taught at home, first by his grandfather Louis Nicolas Houël but after his death, Jules continued to be taught by his father.
-* His father also taught Jules to play the flute and to paint.
 * In October 1838 Jules began his schooling, entering the third grade of the Royal College of Caen.
 * Hoüel entered the Collège Rollin in Paris on 29 October 1841.
 * Faurie's reports show that Hoüel began his studies well and made excellent progress.